yannikmadeheim-del/pyFBS-nonlinear/docs/intro.rst

 ==========
 Why pyFBS?
 ==========
-pyFBS is a Python package for Frequency Based Substructuring.
+:mod:`pyFBS` is a Python package for Frequency Based Substructuring and Transfer Path Analysis.
 The package implements an object-oriented approach for dynamic substructuring.
 Current state-of-the-art methodologies in frequency based substructuring are available in pyFBS.
 Each method can be used as a standalone or interchangeably with others.